PbtServers/NemosInventorySorting-Fix/README.md

 <br><br>

 # Description
-Nemo's Inventory Sorter adds buttons to inventories to sort the items.
+Nemo's Inventory Sorter is a client-only mod that adds buttons to inventories to sort items.
 <br>

 ### DISCLAIMER <br>